google/koladata/docs/cheatsheet.md

 ## Advanced: Expr

-<Tip: m>ost Koda users should need Exprs **rarely** and they should use tracing
-to convert eager logic into computation graph.
+Most Koda users should need Exprs **rarely** and they should use tracing to convert eager logic into computation graph.
 Expr can still be useful for advanced users who want to express/manipulate computation logic (e.g. ranking/score logic) directly.